-In the 18th and 19th centuries, the list with 7 wonders of the ancient world was getting outdated, so several writers started creating their own lists.
+In the 18th and 19th centuries, the list of 7 wonders of the ancient world was getting outdated, so several writers started creating their own lists.

 In this post, You’ll discover which monuments were most frequently included in order to answer the question: What are the 7 wonders of the Medieval World?